zero1limited/mdoq-docs/docs/tutorials/setting-svg-logo.md

 <p><img src="/assets/img/svg_3.jpg" alt="Support" /></p>

 •  Visit the frontend of the instance to check if the logo is appearing.
-If there is another image uploaded via the admin (Content -> Design Configuration) this will overwrite the SVG file that sits in the theme folder so remove this if required.
+If there is another image uploaded via the admin (Content -> Design Configuration -> Header) this will overwrite the SVG file that sits in the theme folder so remove this if required.

 •  [Merge and deploy your changes](/tutorials/deploy-code.html)